isblab/pickET/docs/input_for_s1.md

 ]
 ```

-These hyperparameters describe the feature extraction modes.
+These parameters describe the feature extraction modes.
 Similar to `inputs`, `feature_extraction_params` is also a list of dictionaries.
 Each dictionary defined in this list describes a feature extraction mode.
 Here, we provide three feature extraction modes `ffts`, `gabor` and `intensities`.

-First, for `mode: ffts`, there is only one hyperparameter, `n_fft_subsets`.
-This hyperparameter defines how many neighborhoods will be processed simultaneously for feature extraction.
+First, for `mode: ffts`, there is only one parameter, `n_fft_subsets`.
+This parameter defines how many neighborhoods will be processed simultaneously for feature extraction.
 Higher the value, the faster the FFT feature extraction, but higher the computational memory required.

-Second, for `mode: gabor`, there are four key hyperparameters.
+Second, for `mode: gabor`, there are four key parameters.
 The number of Gabor filters used for Gabor feature extraction is the cube of the `num_sinusoids`.
-The user may choose to not tweak this hyperparameter.
+The user may choose to not tweak this parameter.
 The `num_neighborhoods_subsets` and `num_parallel_filters` define the number of neighborhoods and number of Gabor filters to be processed simultaneously.
 Increasing the `num_neighborhoods_subsets` and reducing the `num_parallel_filters` will result in the feature extraction requiring less GPU memory, but will result in longer runtimes.
 The `num_output_features` defines the number of features with the highest standard deviation to be used for clustering.
-The user may choose not to tweak this hyperparameter.
+The user may choose not to tweak this parameter.

-Third, for `mode: intensities`, there are no hyperparameters.
+Third, for `mode: intensities`, there are no parameters.
 It will use the voxel intensities obtained from the neighborhoods as features for clustering.

 ### Clustering methods
 ```yaml